 TELL THE HEART STORY!
 Think of a way to tie in a personal story of those impacted by your organization so the group has a very clear understanding of how it works.
 As you prepare, write down: Why are you involved.
 Why does the organization matter to you and what changes or growth have you seen during your involvement with the organization.
 Remember, if it matters to you, it will probably matter to others.
 After you’ve written your remarks, PRACTICE!

 SHOW THEM THE MONEY!
 Where will the money go?
 The people in the room want to make a wise choice about where they donate.
 We shouldn’t need detailed financial statements but do need a strong description of what the funds will be supporting.
 Taking the time to find out where the money will go pays off in the long run and will give you the confidence to stand up and make your pitch to the group.

 DON’T GIVE UP!
-If your organization is not drawn for nomination or is not selected as the donation recipient KEEP TRYING!
-Continue to practice and tweak your nomination so you’ll be prepared to nominate again.
+If your organization is not drawn to present or is not selected as the donation recipient KEEP TRYING!
+Continue to practice and tweak your nomination so you’ll be prepared to present again.